EmilSunden/EmilSunden/README.md

 Projects
 I've worked on several web development projects, including:

+Twitter clone/

-Twitter clone: a static webpage that looks like Twitter, but without any of the functionality
+    a static webpage that looks like Twitter, but without any of the functionality

+Chatbot/

-Chatbot: a simple chatbot using vanilla JavaScript for the frontend and Node.js with Express and OpenAI for the backend Personal portfolio: a personal portfolio website using React for the frontend and Sanity CMS for the backend
+    a simple chatbot using vanilla JavaScript for the frontend and Node.js with Express and OpenAI for the backend

-Skills
+Personal portfolio/
+    a personal portfolio website using React for the frontend and Sanity CMS for the backend

+## Skills/
 I'm proficient in the following technologies:

-Frontend:
+# Frontend:
-Vanilla JavaScript, HTML, and CSS
+- Vanilla JavaScript
+- HTML
+- CSS
-React
+- React

-💗 Backend
+# 💗 Backend
-Node.js and Express
+- Node.js and Express
-SQL / NOSQL
+- MYSQL
-Git
+- Git

-Hobbies
+# Hobbies
 When I'm not programming, I enjoy:

 Gaming